-There’s a whisper of nostalgia about a night spent under canvas: the promise of simple, adventure-packed days, topped off with long, lazy nights by the fire.
-Today, however, you can leave the tent pegs at home, thanks to a growing collection of luxury camping hotels.
-From chrysalis-like cabins in Sri Lanka to shepherd’s huts in the Cotswolds, lakeside yurts in Patagonia and temple-gazing tents in the Himalayas, it’s never been easier to slum it in style surrounded by the world’s most dramatic landscapes.
+There’s a whisper of nostalgia about a night spent under canvas: the promise of simple, adventure-packed days, pitched alongside long, lazy nights by the fire.
+Happily, you can leave the tent pegs at home, thanks to a growing collection of luxury camping hotels: from chrysalis-like cabins in Sri Lanka to shepherd’s huts in the Cotswolds, lakeside yurts in Patagonia and temple-gazing tents in the Himalayas – it’s never been easier to slum it in style.

 A long track leads the way to this secluded spot on the island of Eleuthera, a fine finger of land that forms part of the Bahamas archipelago.
 On reaching the Other Side, you’ll find four communal pavilions, holding a restaurant, games room, library and honesty bar, plus three shoreline sleeping tents with hardwood floors, four-posters and terracotta-potted palms.
 Ensuites promise monsoon showers and twin sinks, but surely the most enticing bathing spot is the hotel’s pool, which shoots out into the Atlantic, surrounded by sunken daybeds and cerulean waters.

-Cradled by Cotswolds countryside, the Fish Hotel is a genteel sort of place, with classically styled rooms looking out at the 400-acre Farncombe Estate.
-However, mindful of Britain’s enthusiastic adoption of luxury camping, the hotel has some surprises in store this year, starting with its quintet of shepherd’s huts.
-Launching in March, they’re fitted with a flock of perks, including a log-burning stove, underfloor heating, a stash of vintage Penguin books, a free minibar and ensuite bathrooms with walk-in showers.
+Cradled by Cotswolds countryside, the Fish Hotel is a genteel sort of place, with classically styled rooms that look out across the 400-acre Farncombe Estate.
+But thanks to Britain’s enthusiastic adoption of luxury camping, the hotel also has a few surprises: shepherd’s huts fitted with a flock of perks, including a log-burning stove, underfloor heating, vintage Penguin books, a free minibar and ensuite bathrooms with walk-in showers.
 Outside, each hut has a private deck with a fire and hot tub.
 Elsewhere, there are also treehouses and Boaty McBoatface: a cabin that comes with an alfresco cinema and its own island-topped lake, which you can paddle out to in your private row boat.

 Sister property to Dunton Hot Springs, this riverside Rockies retreat stands on the former site of Cresto Ranch, a 19th-century cattle farm.
-Surrounded by 500 acres of free-range grazing, it’s been transformed into a summer-only camp, with eight elevated, prospector-style tents, fitted with stoves and cow-hide rugs.
+Surrounded by 500 acres of free-range grazing, it’s been transformed into a summer-only camp, with eight elevated, prospector-style tents fitted with stoves and cow-hide rugs.
 Fly-fishing is the main hook here, thanks to the camp’s location on the banks of the Dolores River.
-But there’s also horse riding, mountain biking or hiking in the San Juan range for those who prefer land-based activities.
+But there’s also horse-riding, mountain biking or hiking in the San Juan range for those who prefer land-based activities.
 By day, serrated mountain scenery and forest pines surround you – plus visiting hummingbirds that dart into camp to feed.
-Come nightfall, congenial company awaits at farm-to-fork meals and fireside gatherings.
+Come nightfall, congenial company awaits at farm-to-fork meals and fireside gatherings with guests.

 Aman Resorts is way ahead of the curve when it comes to luxury camping, having launched super high-end tents at Aman-i-Khás in India’s tiger-prowled Ranthambore National Park and also at Amanwana.
 Set on the Indonesian island of Moyo, east of Bali and Lombok, this exotic paen to pitching features both ocean-facing and jungle-ensconced tents, featuring Indonesian interiors and the suave minimalist accents that have become the brand’s calling card.
 Beyond the tents, there’s scuba diving in the Flores Sea and hiking trails through tropical forests to glimpse deer, macaques and wild boar.